 Final results of the case mod.

 The cuts around the RJ-11 jack were a little on the rough side.
 But overall the case feels like a more solid design!
 No longer is it a Christmas tree as is now looks like the black-box of some vehicle for logging for a case mod.
 The case mod is very subdued over the Plexiglas case that I have.
 Because of how insanely bright the LEDs are on the Banana Pi could -Still see the green heartbeat going if you place a hand up to the vents on this unit.
-As for heat the SSD drive does generate a little bit of heat as predicted.
-But the banana Pi is still fine being only a few degrees higher then ambient room temperature.
-With the time and money poured into this box we could’ve just picked up some mass-produced box from china and be done with it.
+As for heat, the SSD drive does generate a little bit of heat as predicted.
+But the banana Pi is still fine being only a few degrees higher than ambient room temperature.
+With the time and money poured into this box, we could’ve just picked up some mass-produced box from china and be done with it.
 But where’s the fun in that?

 12 volt power supply

 For those wondering why so much effort was put in converting 12v to 5.1v with the two DC-DC circuits of this project, This is why.
 This unit replaces the power supply on my NetGear Router as well as my Motorola Surfboard cable modem.
 And now it serves power to my Banana Pi as well.
 Some would say that is putting all of your eggs in one basket.
 But if the cable modem failed or the router failed the rest of the devices on the network would be rather useless now.
 Besides that all of the old PSUs are kept in case something catastrophic happens.
-And considering there was cel-phone companies throwing out these units recycling this isn’t a problem.
+And considering there were cel-phone companies throwing out these units recycling this isn’t a problem.
 This completes the showcase of my BananaPi Case.
-END OF LINE+++